 The UX designers were not involved with the usability testing, strange as it seems now that wasn’t that unusual even five years ago, so I started by refining the existing wireframes into a series of lengthy hi-fi prototypes, heavily annotated to show where experience told me the system would fail.
 You didn’t need to go far down the heuristic route to see where the disconnect between rigid adherence to offline operating patterns and online interactive patterns were going to occur.
 Repeat user testing consistently showed a correlation with the results I had predicted and slowly changes to the system were made before the designs got anywhere near testing.

-Although overly complex for what they needed to be the document we ended up producing did facilitate the change of approach that was needed and did make the final UX better.
+Although overly complex for what they needed to be the documents we ended up producing did facilitate the change of approach that was needed and did make the final UX better.

 My final act was to hand over the much improved and much better documented system to a new team of designers.